 Of the original Galleria Terrena, the Cembalo Gallery it occupies five large communicating rooms, three of which overlook the nymphaeum, with high ceilings adorned with frescoes and gilded stuccos.

-The first reception is entrusted to the Aurora, which is represented in the large canvas of the ceiling of Francesco Caccianiga (1773) in the act of scattering flowers in the sky at the end of the day.
-The canvas is surrounded by a rich frame in gilded wood, with heraldic family, eagle and dragon symbols at the ends, as if to underline that at that time the Borghese family lived a rebirth under the guidance of the head of the family Marcantonio IV.
+The first reception is entrusted to Aurora, which is represented in the large canvas on the ceiling of Francesco Caccianiga (1773) in the act of scattering flowers in the sky at daybreak.
+The canvas is surrounded by a rich gilded wooden frame, with the heraldic symbols of the family, eagle and dragon, at the ends, as if to underline that at that time the Borghese family was experiencing a rebirth, under the guidance of the head of the family Marcantonio IV.

 From the Sala dell'Aurora you get to what was then called the Sala dell'Udienza, where the Prince used to receive at the time of Grand Tour, crowned by a very rich fresco representing 'The Triumph of the Borghese House', by Ermenegildo Costantini (1767-1774), with the family crest brought into glory with exultant putti and with profusion of gold and three-dimensional effects created with stucco on the frames wood.